-EE The lower than anticipated revenues are related to School Program smaller group sizes at Kortright, Albion Hills Field Centre, Claremont Nature Centre and Lak account, the variance is \$470k and 8%, which is within the acceptable threshold.
+EE The lower than anticipated revenues are related to School Program smaller group sizes at Kortright, Albion Hills Field Centre, Claremont Nature Centre and Lake St. George Field Centre.
+Once this is taken into account, the variance is \$470k and 8%, which is within the acceptable threshold.
 FF The higher than anticipated revenues are driven by higher interest rates and cash balances, resulting in \$2.5M additional investment income over budget.
-Cash monthly average of \$35M in January 2023 to an average of \$62M for December.
+Cash balances increased steadily through 2023 from monthly average of \$35M in January 2023 to an average of \$62M for December.
 Cash balance increased as a result of deferred revenues for capital projects.
-C \$368K and 10%, which is within the acceptable threshold.
+Once this is taken into account, the variance is \$368K and 10%, which is within the acceptable threshold.